by Bruce Dunlavy

 The decline in attention to the traditional fields of the social sciences, humanities, and other liberal-arts disciplines is a response to the college-as-trade-school phenomenon.
 The ubiquitous question “What are you going to do with that?” presupposes that one who majors in philosophy has no professional career option other than hanging out a shingle that reads, “John Doe, Philosopher.
 Also lawns mowed.”

-Irrespective of the actual usefulness of people who have studied philosophy – who can understand what constitutes sound reasoning or evaluate the responsibilities of individuals and societies – there is nothing that prohibits a philosophy major from being able to learn anything else.
+Irrespective of the actual usefulness of people who have studied philosophy – that is, people who can understand what constitutes sound reasoning or evaluate the responsibilities of individuals and societies – there is nothing that prohibits a philosophy major from being able to learn anything else.
 It is not like Engineering, where a student’s schooling is so narrow that s/he is unsuited for any different field.
 An English, history, or economics major, though, can use the skills learned in pursuit of those subjects to acquire other skills, and s/he can be that much better at them for having studied his/her initial subject.

 It was bad enough when most – college students were put into programs that do not require them to study the intellectual basics with any significant depth.
 It was bad enough when Michigan State University eliminated its major in Classics (yet it does provide a course called “Surviving the Coming Zombie Apocalypse”).
 Now things have taken an even worse turn.